The pretty coastal town of Bray, County Wicklow is a one hour drive south of Dublin city centre and around 45 minutes by DART train.

 There are regular and one-off family-friendly events throughout the year.
 The house is still a private home so in addition to seasonal closures, the estate is sporadically closed to the public.

-Check the website before visiting.
-Unfortunately, entry to both house and gardens is not cheap for a family at 15.50 Euro for an adult and 5.50 Euro for a child over 4.
+Check Kilrudderys’ website before visiting.
+Entry to both house and gardens is 15.50 Euro per adult and 5.50 Euro for a child over 4.